Axia-Tech/AXIA-wiki/docs/general/faq.md

 ### What is the block time of the Relay Chain?

-Both the AXIALunar and AXIA networks are currently operating at a rate of one block every six seconds.
+The AXIA networks are currently operating at a rate of one block every six seconds.

 This may be changed in the future.
 It may go as low as two to three seconds after optimizations, or